 The 3 islands of Corsica, Sardinia and Sicily are so varied and rich in their history that taking a page to surmise their historic existence would be somewhat foolhardy!
 On tour, we will experience this diversity in culture and history which ranges from Phoenician, Greek, Roman, Byzantine, Arabic, Norman, Renaissance, Baroque and a complex modern relationship with their ‘bigger brothers’ France and Italy.
 So for this historic peek at the 3 Islands we will solely examine how these islands symbolise their own existence.

 It is little wonder with this vast array of influences that both Corsica and Sardinia choose a symbol called ‘La Testa di Moru’ – the Moor’s head which originates in the Kingdom of Aragon and was used in Sardinia after the Aragonese conquest in 1297.
 Four Moorish heads are separated by a cross of St George – it is called the ‘Is Cuatru Morus’ – the Four Moors.
 The Corsican version portrays a Moor’s Head in black wearing a white bandana above his eyes on a white background.
 Previously the bandana covered his eyes but Paoli, the Corsica folk hero from the 18th century, wanted the bandana moved above the eyes to symbolise the liberation of the Corsican people.
-The symbol was practically banned after 1769, when France forced the Genovesi to sell the island to them settle their debts.
+The symbol was practically banned after 1769, when France forced the Genovesi to sell the island to them to settle their debts.
 During this period under French rule, 1769–1789, Corsican patriots again used the version of the flag with blindfolded eyes, as a mark of protest.
-This was the era in which Napoleon grew up in on his native Corsica.
+This was the era in which Napoleon grew up on his native Corsica.